 A key part of the Company's system of governance is the ERM framework.
-The ERM framework includes the methods and processes used to manage risks, and identify and seize commercial opportunities related to the achievement of our objectives, protecting and enhancing value.
+The ERM framework includes the methods and processes used to manage risks and identify and seize commercial opportunities related to the achievement of our objectives, protecting and enhancing value.

 It enables a risk based approach to managing the business and incorporates the five elements listed below and integrates concepts of strategic planning, operational management and internal control.
 The framework has been developed and embedded in the business over a number of years.

-All of the ERM components (listed below) are interconnected and work together to provide the Company with a holistic framework encouraging proactive and pre-emptive risk management across the business
+All the ERM components (listed below) are interconnected and work together to provide the Company with a holistic framework encouraging proactive and pre-emptive risk management across the business.

 - Risk culture: the way we think and act as individuals and as a business.
 It encompasses our attitudes, capabilities and behaviours towards risk.
-Our culture drives how we identify, understand, openly discuss and act on current and future risks. - Risk control processes: the practices by which we manage financial and non-financial risks within the Company.
+Our culture drives how we identify, understand, openly discuss, and act on current and future risks. - Risk control processes: the practices by which we manage financial and non-financial risks within the Company.
 They are used to identify, assess, control and monitor risk. - Strategic risk management: this forms an integral part of the strategic planning process and is directly linked to our corporate objectives.
 It supports the development of long-term value by ensuring well informed risk-reward decisions are taken in pursuit of our business plan, and that capital is distributed to the areas where most value can be created from the risks taken. - Risk and capital models: the models that we use to measure our risk exposures and capital position and the work that we do to test and understand the sensitivity of these positions. - Emerging risks: the aim of emerging risk management is to identify risks before they materialise to help us anticipate future threats.
 This gives us time to engage with the risk, understand it and respond accordingly.
 Our screening process informs stress testing and capital adequacy requirements.

-Work to harmonise the Standard Life and PGH ERM frameworks has continued across SLIDAC in 2022.
+Work to harmonise the Standard Life and PGH ERM frameworks has continued across SLIDAC in 2024.
+All SLIDAC risk policies are subject to annual review and are in line with the current Group risk policies.